• Blog

 When to See a Specialist

 If you’ve tried basic solutions and are still experiencing hair loss, schedule a consultation.
 Dr. Kopelman utilizes exams, historical analysis, and clinical tools to deliver personalized care.
+Many treatments are approved by the Food and Drug Administration, providing safety and consistency in results.

 Final Expert Tips to Minimize Hair Shedding